shreyasskdev/hypr-widgets/README.md

     git clone https://github.com/shreyasskdev/hypr-widgets.git ~/.config/ags
     ```

-2. Copy the shaders to the Hyprland configuration:

-    ```bash
-    mkdir -p ~/.config/hypr/shaders
-    cp -r ~/.config/ags/shaders/* ~/.config/hypr/shaders/
-    ```

-3. Enable shaders with animation in your **Hyprland** configuration.
+2. Enable shaders with animation in your **Hyprland** configuration.
 This step is necessary because, for now, shaders with animation are required.

     ```bash
     # Debug settings